reactjs/react.dev/content/tutorial/tutorial.md

 * Stores a game's history as a game progresses,
 * Allows players to review a game's history and see previous versions of a game's board.

 Nice work!
-We hope you now feel like you have a decent grasp on how React works.
+We hope you now feel like you have a decent grasp of how React works.

 Check out the final result here: **[Final Result](https://codepen.io/gaearon/pen/gWWZgR?editors=0010)**.